 The epidemiological statistics of blepharitis and dry eyes.

-The international epidemiological statistics are not at all encouraging.
-The vulnerability of the eyes is evident and the need for the adoption of new health measures regarding eyelid & eyelashes hygiene seems imperative, as it is a practice that has the potential to lead to the improvement of the quality of vision and the quality of life of a large part of the population.
+of the eyes is evident and the need for the adoption of new health measures regarding eyelid & eyelashes hygiene seems imperative, as it is a practice that has the potential to lead

 Blepharitis is defined as the common inflammation of the eyelids and eyelashes that is often accompanied by dry eyes and is seen in 37-47% of people visiting the ophthalmologist or the optometrist in the USA.